-- Water levels in this level were subject to the source zone treatment program from 2017 through 2020; however, no areas of surficial instability have been observed from 1996 through 2021. - Water levels in recirculation wells used for extraction (RD-01, RD-03, and RD-05) fluctuated 3 to 12 feet (Figure 7).
-RD-02 and RD-04 are wells at the same ground surface elevation and fluctuated approximately 2 to 4 feet.
+- Water levels in this level were subject to the source zone treatment program from 2017 through 2020; however, no areas of surficial instability have been observed from 1996 through 2022. - Water levels in wells used for extraction during the phosphate injection pilot tests (RD-01, RD-03, and RD-05) fluctuated 2 to 5 feet (Figure 7).
+RD-02 and RD-04 are wells at the same ground surface elevation and fluctuated approximately 0 to 4 feet.
 Short-term water level variations between approximately 2015 and 2020 reflect changes during injection activities and appeared to have little influence on the overall subsurface water level.
-Variation in water level since injections stopped reflect seasonal water level fluctuations. - Recirculation wells at the 10300 level are former injection wells that have not been used for injection since 2018.
-Water levels in these wells (RD-06, RD-07, RD-08, RD-09, and 10300R) decreased roughly 2 to 6 feet from the spring snowmelt in the spring to low-flow conditions in the fall (Figure 8).
+Variation in water level since injections stopped reflect seasonal water level fluctuations. - Wells RD-06, RD-07, RD-08, RD-09, and 10300R at the 10300 level were used for injection in 2017 and 2018.
+Water levels in these wells decreased roughly 3 to 13 feet from the spring snowmelt in the spring to low-flow conditions in the fall (Figure 8).